 And....here's the design flow!

 Now that we've covered what the bot can do, let's get started!

 For users on the Pro plan and above, simply navigate to Settings > App Settings > Bot or click here.
 Scroll down to "Help - Article Lookup and Ticket Creation," then connect your knowledge base to enable Article Lookup and either connect to Zendesk or give Drift your support email to enable Ticket Creation!

-For users on the Standard plan, head to Drift Help > Settings > Article Lookup or click here!
+For users on the Essential plan, head to Drift Help > Settings > Article Lookup or click here!